FrankOyugi/Phase-4-Project/README.md

 - Integrate real-time data sources and economic indicators into the analysis to account for current market conditions.
 Use adaptive models that can update predictions based on the latest data.

+## Data Understanding
+We will use a dataset containing information about the median house prices of different zipcodes in the United States from 1996 to 2018,contained in a csv file.
+The columns in the dataset are:
+- RegionID: Unique index, 58196 through 753844

+- RegionName: Unique Zip Code, 1001 through 99901

+- City: City in which the zip code is located

+- State: State in which the zip code is located

+- Metro: Metropolitan Area in which the zip code is located

+- CountyName: County in which the zip code is located

+- SizeRank: Numerical rank of size of zip code, ranked 1 through 14723

+- 1996-04 through 2018-04: refers to the median housing sales values for April 1996 through April 2018, that is 265 data points of monthly data for each zip code

+The datatypes involved are:
+- float values
+- integers
+- objects

+## Data Preparation and Analysis
+The data was analysed and the first step was to check for missing/null and duplicate values.
+There were no duplicates in the dataset.However,there were some missing values in the 'date' and 'metro' columns.
+The missing values in the metro column were replaced with the string 'missing'.
+Columns with missing date values were dropped.

+The next step was to rename the column 'Region Name' to 'Zipcode'.

+The final step was to generate two new columns; one for calculating the return on investment (ROI) and another for determining the coefficient of variation.
+The coefficient of variation measures the extent of data point dispersion around the mean and indicates the ratio of standard deviation to the mean.
+This enables investors to evaluate the level of risk involved relative to the ROI.

+## Exploratory Data Analysis